 After the divorce, Carolina Baldino competed in the Argentine version of Dancing with the Stars and Dancing on Ice.

-She also made her comeback to modeling that year and started hosting television shows.
+She also made her comeback to modelling that year and started hosting television shows.
 Luckily they started talking in 2011.
-She remained in Argentina while her ex husband signed with Atletico Madrid.
+She remained in Argentina while her ex-husband signed with Atletico Madrid.